General Resources on FASD

 Motherisk provides a vast array of resources and information relevant to FASD, including access to Fetal Alcohol Research (FAR), official journal of the FACE Research Network and formerly known as the Journal of FAS International.

 Winokur, M. (2009) Better Endings, New Beginnings

 Through the eyes and words of an eleven year old sister, two separate stories within the same family are told.
 Being the sibling of a child with special needs has its own unique challenges that often go unrecognized, unseen.
-This resource is available for purchase through Minga Marketplace.

 The Mystery of Risk

 Dr. Ira J. Chasnoff distills the complex process of attunement a substance-exposed child and parent undergo as the child grows from infancy to adulthood.
 Scientific evidence and true stories of children reveal how prenatal exposure to alcohol and drugs induces a child’s biological vulnerability to environmental stressors that later prey on that vulnerability.

 The leading voice for FASD prevention, advocacy and support in the Unites States, NOFAS offers a wealth of news releases, information and resources.

 SAMHSA FASD Centre for Excellence